golmschenk/dailyshowwithjonstewart/README.md

 # The Daily Show with Jon Stewart Episode Downloader

-_The layout of the archived pages has been changed and this script does not currently work.
-Hopefully I will have time to fix it in the near future._
+_NOTE: The layout of the archived pages has been changed and this script does not currently work._

 A simple script to download and combine the clips of the Daily Show with Jon Stewart into a full episode.
 Works for other shows such as the Colbert Report as well.
 This script was made because viewing these episodes through Comedy Central's online player is not a pleasant experience.